andrecaiado/spring-boot-security-auth/README.md

 - Exposes endpoints to register and authenticate users
 - Exposes an endpoint to retrieve the current user information
 - Uses Spring Security for authentication and authorization
+- Generates a JWT token for authenticated users
-- Uses JWT for authentication
+- Uses JWT token for authorization
 - Stores the user details in a PostgreSQL database

 ### Additional features